 Finally, we show that (1) implies (3).
 With $\epsilon$ as in the first paragraph, \cite[Theorem 1.2]{Farre:bdd} states that the geometrically infinite end invariants of $M_{\rho_1}$ must be the same as the geometrically infinite end invariants of $M_{\rho_2}$.
-If $M_{\rho_1}$ is \emph{totally degenerate}, i.e. all ends of $M_{\rho_1}$ are degenerate, then $\nu({\rho_1})=\nu(\rho_2)$.
+If $M_{\rho_1}$ is totally degenerate, then $\nu({\rho_1})=\nu(\rho_2)$.
 By the Ending Lamination Theorem \ref{thm:ELT}, $\rho_1$ is conjugate, hence quasi-isometric, to $\rho_2$.